Berkeley Yeast

 At the molecular level, brewing yeast is a cell, just like a plant cell, and it has all the capability needed to make the exact same flavor compounds produced by fragrant fruits such as mangos, strawberries, and oranges, as well as hops.
 “We’re creating technology that helps brewers precisely control flavor,” Denby says.
 “What gets us excited is when our technology helps brewers create beers they couldn’t make with traditional ingredients.”

-More Brewer Resources
+More Brewer Stories

 View all